• Recent Posts

 May 7, 2013 on 7:46 am | In Common Interest Community, HOA, HOA litigation, Land Use Planning, Real Estate Litigation, Real Estate Strategies, Susan B. Tarley, Unit Owners Association, Weekly Tweets | Comments Off on 2013 Legislative Update for Virginia HOAs

-The Virginia Legislative Action Committee (“LAC”) had a busy 2013 legislative session.
+The (“LAC”) had a busy 2013 legislative session.
 This is my third year on the LAC and each year brings new challenges.
 Our mission is to monitor and influence legislation affecting community associations.
 This year I served as the Chair of the LAC and we monitored over 30 bills and were active on over 10 of the bills.
 We were successful in getting some bills tabled, some modified, and some passed.
 All of the bills cited below are effective July 1, 2013 unless otherwise noted.
 If you have any questions on the impact of these changes for your community, please let us know.

 Williamsburg HOA and Business Law Firm